Gardamuse/mispell/README.md

 The frequency of replacement and misspelling is decided by a "bimbofactor" value, ranging from 0 to 1.
 This value can be even higher, which will increase the frequency more, but 1 is balanced to be what sounds maximally bimbo-like while maintaining some level of readability.

+Example:
+> This aplicatio transforms text ino something dat sounds, like, more like someding a "bimbo" might write.
+Dis is absolutely done by inserting, like, smo words wid totally lite meaning like "like", "um" anb "basicaly" into absolutely reasonable palcs in sentences usein, like, uh, naturua language procesing.
+Words are also misspelled usein ya know, sorta common mispelings, a curated, like, list of misspellings and soe rules (like replacing `t` wih `t` in words).
+De curated list, like, of mispelins's also used, like, to replace, like, words wih synonyms that sund more bimbo, like,-ish, or mean something slightly absolutely different (ex: then -> then).

+Some odd sentences will always arise, but this should improve over time.

 ## Installation
 There are two versions of the library.
 One for use with node `mispell.node.js`, and one for easy inclusion in html `mispell.js`.
 If you don't want to build them yourself you can download the [latest release](https://github.com/Gardamuse/mispell/releases/latest) or install using npm.
 (Remember to spell it with only one S or you'll get a different package!)
 ```